BlackSealsnet/set_winrm-certificate/README.md

 ## Requirement

-* **[Local Machine Certificate Store]There should be a certificate available according to the role of the system.
-The script use different search string for domain controller or domain member.
-There should be only one certificate useable to work correctly.
+* The local certificate store should contain a certificate that is available according to the role of the system.
+The script use different search strings for domain controller or domain computer.
+* Domain computers are checked separately to see if there are special certificates for the Windows Hyper-V role.
+In addition, a check is also performed to see if it is a cluster node.
+This is done purely on the basis of the certificate name.
+It looks for 'Hyper-V' or 'Cluster' in the friendly name.

 ## Quick Start